 An Accredited Center of Excellence (ACE)

-Huntsville-Madison County 9-1-1 has been recognized as an Accredited Center of Excellence (ACE) for Emergency Police Dispatch by the International Academies of Emergency Dispatch.
-To obtain ACE designation, an agency must pass a stringent 20-point evaluation that assesses core operating procedures, leadership training and certification and new employee training methods among other items.
+Huntsville-Madison County 911 Center has been recognized as an ACE for Emergency Police Dispatch by the International Academies of Emergency Dispatch.
+To obtain ACE designation, an agency must pass a stringent 20-point evaluation that assesses core operating procedures, leadership training and certification, and new employee training methods among other items.

 Advanced GIS Management

 Our mapping system tracks and displays exact, real-time location of all local law enforcement vehicles and HEMSI ambulances.
-In many cases we can receive pin-point locations for people who call in from mobile devices depending on the individual mobile service provider's features.
+We can usually receive pin-point locations for people who call in from mobile devices depending on the individual's mobile service provider's features.

 Dedicated LTE Network